QUICK ANSWER

 • Appreciation guess

-Mortgage payment and debt service are the most tempting distractors because they sound like real investor costs.
+Mortgage payment and debt service are tempting distractors because they sound like real investor costs.
 They may matter in real investing, cash flow, or lending analysis, but they do not belong in a basic IRV cap-rate calculation for exam purposes.

 Wrong answer pattern What probably happened Repair